40843245/Docker/basic knowledge/phpmyadmin/phpmyadmin.md

 https://askubuntu.com/questions/193465/setting-path-for-apache

-The default path of setting is
+The default path defined in apach2.conf is

     /var/www/html

+### Default path for url
+In apache2 server